artluai/spoolcast/SHOT_LIST_SPEC.md

 - review board
 - preview-data generation
 - render debugging

-### `Start`
-Expected start time of the beat in the current edit plan.

-Used by:
-- review board display
-- human checking

-### `End`
-Expected end time of the beat in the current edit plan.

-Used by:
-- review board display
-- human checking

-### `Duration`
-Beat duration.

-Used by:
-- shot planning
-- preview-data timing allocation

-Format:
-- seconds string such as `4.0s`
-- or another deterministic duration format that downstream tools know how to parse

 ### `Section Summary`
 Short summary of what this beat is doing in the larger chapter.